Truly-Modular/Modular-Item-API/common/src/main/java/smartin/miapi/modules/material/materials.wiki.md

 They can be found/added in mod-id:miapi/materials/any-path-and-file-name.json
 These materials can have various stats such as hardness, density, flexibility, etc.,
 # Required Fields
-### `key`
-the unqiue id name of a Material.
-If you are adding materials from another mod, use modid:materialID here.
 ### `translation`
 The language key of the material, points to the language file.
 ### `icon`